Is It Safe to Travel to Bolivia in 2026?

 Solo Travelershigh

-Solo travelers face significant risks from petty crime, particularly in urban areas like El Alto, where thefts are common and police presence is limited.
+Solo travelers face significant risks from petty crime, particularly in urban areas like La Paz and El Alto, where vigilance is crucial.

 Business Travelersmoderate

-Business travelers may encounter operational disruptions due to civil unrest and limited healthcare access, impacting meetings and travel plans.
+Business travelers may encounter operational disruptions due to civil unrest and should be cautious in areas with high crime rates, particularly in El Alto.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Bolivia.